 Energetic dynamics are constantly percolating beneath the threshold of any group and individual consciousness.
 The facilitator must know how to perceive these subterranean currents (see next paragraph, “The First and Second Attentions”).
 Start by relaxing "self-investment".
 If you are too personally invested in outcomes, participants will pick up on it and may resist your suggestions.
 You are there to support their involvement, not yours.
 The facilitator acts as a ritual catalyst; a catalyst doesn’t undergo the same changes as the catalyzed.

 The first attention refers to that awareness linked to language, thinking and the assignment of labels and meanings; the first attention creates interpretations of what is perceived.
 The second attention acts as that awareness linked to presence, energy, and phenomena without interpretation or labels.
 Your words and phrases can better serve the situation when first attention can be trained to follow the dictates of the intuition of second attention; let the situation be the boss.
 Without the second attention, effective facilitation in this medium may not be possible.
 Click this for more on the first and second attentions.

 THE FINAL RITUAL OF EACH SESSION

-A group circle ends each session to provide an opportunity to check in, share notes and voice perceptions.
-After a particularly charged ritual, people may be silenced by what happened.
-The aim of the group circle is to simply report on what happened, not what it might mean.
-If participants start espousing meaning or philosophical contexts to their experiences, gently nudge them back to their actual experience, i.e., "What happened to you ?"
+The sitting group circle that ends each Paratheatre session provides an opportunity to check in, share notes, and voice perceptions.
+After a particularly charged ritual, participants may be silenced by what happened; don't press them to talk.
+Those who are ready to talk, will speak.
+The aim of the group circle is to simply report what happened and provide an opportunity to find language for in-depth intuitive experiences.
+If someone starts espousing philosophies and theories about their experiences, gently nudge them back to their actual experience, i.e., "What happened to you ?"
 "How did you relate to what happened ?"
-Though philosophical discourse and psychoanalysis have their place, the purpose of the group circle is to share notes on what happened in the session.
+Though philosophical discourse and psychoanalysis have their place, they tend to distance and abstract us from our initial experiences.
+Be Here Now.